NaWaCC/nawacc.github.io/index.md

 ### Upcoming events

-* **December 13-14, 2018**: Miguel Cardoso from Brock University will present a paper titled "Accounting for Foreign-born Employees in a Firm's Decision to Export" at the Kiel-Aarhus workshop.
+* **February 22, 2019**: Amandine Aubry will present a paper at the Kiel IfW.

-* **December 5-11, 2018**: Giulia Sabbadini from the Graduate Institute of International and Development Studies (IHEID) will visit the Kiel IfW.

-* **October 16-November 30, 2018**: Léa Marchal will visit the French Institute for Demographic Studies (INED)

 ### Past events

+* **December 13-14, 2018**: Miguel Cardoso from Brock University presented a paper titled "Accounting for Foreign-born Employees in a Firm's Decision to Export" at the Kiel-Aarhus workshop.
+Léa Marchal also presented a paper titled "When Immigrants Meet Exporters: Reassessing the Immigrant Wage Gap using French Employer-Employee Data".

+* **December 5-11, 2018**: Giulia Sabbadini from the Graduate Institute of International and Development Studies (IHEID) visited the Kiel IfW.

+* **October 16-November 30, 2018**: Léa Marchal visited the French Institute for Demographic Studies (INED) and presented a paper titled "When Immigrants Meet Exporters: Reassessing the Immigrant Wage Gap using French Employer-Employee Data".

 * **October 11-12, 2018**: Léa Marchal presented at the [QICSS International Conference 2018](https://www.ciqss.org/en/qicss-international-conference-2018) on *Immigration's Impact, Immigrant's outcomes: New Results Using Business and Social Data* a paper titled "Immigrants and firm export performance across destinations".

-* **September 21, 2018**: Ding Xuan Ng from Johns Hopkins University presented a paper titled "Technological Unemployment and Occupational Mobility" at the Kiel IfW
+* **September 21, 2018**: Ding Xuan Ng from Johns Hopkins University presented a paper titled "Technological Unemployment and Occupational Mobility" at the Kiel IfW.

 * **September 3-7, 2018**: Jérôme Héricourt & Clément Nedoncelle visited the Kiel IfW.
 Jérôme Héricourt presented a paper titled "International Transport costs: New Findings from modeling additive costs".